-And when this smart contract’s centralized code is made decentralized for execution purposes on the Ethereum blockchain, it becomes an even smarter contract.
+When this smart contract’s centralized code is decentralized for execution purposes on the Ethereum blockchain, it becomes an even smarter contract.

 Coding and executing smart contracts on the Ethereum blockchain makes them immutable and independent from centralization.

-Sounds complicated?
-Let’s simplify everything using a well-known example.
+Sound complicated?
+Let’s simplify things using a well-known example.

 How Do Ethereum Smart Contracts Work?

-Ethereum smart contracts may be compared to a vending machine.
+Ethereum smart contracts can be compared to a vending machine.

-Each smart contract is another “coffee machine”, an application.
-There is a variety of vending machines for selling still and sparkling water, cigarettes, drugs, eye lenses, pizza, milk, etc. The common trait is a finite functionality.
-If a machine cooks coffee, then it doesn’t sell pizza and vice versa.
+Each smart contract is another application.
+There are many vending machines that sell still and sparkling water, cigarettes, drugs, lenses, pizza, milk, etc. The common trait is finite functionality.
+If a machine makes coffee, then it does not sell pizza and vice versa.

-Smart contact is a “vending machine” which does a particular function.
+A smart contact is a “vending machine” that performs a particular function.
 That’s it.

-If you can read the contract and understand what is written in smart contract – you can “use the menu of vending machine and order some coffee for ETH”.
-The main difference, that in Ethereum machines operate with money and one tiny mistake can cost a fortune.
+If you can read the contract and understand what is written in a smart contract, you can “use the menu of a vending machine and order some coffee for ETH.”
+The main difference is that Ethereum machines operate with money, and one tiny mistake can cost a fortune.

-Therefore, writing a smart contract requires special skills (which are in high demand at the moment) from each other.
-The network of machines.
-This is what Ethereum makes possible due to smart contracts.
+Therefore, writing a smart contract requires special skills (which are currently in high demand) from each other.
+The network of machines is what makes Ethereum possible because of smart contracts.

 Smart Contracts Use Cases